 1. Our My Asthma pack comes with a wall calendar and set of smiley face stickers to help make spotting asthma symptoms fun.

-Useful for talking about: your child’s symptoms and triggers.
+It's useful for talking about: your child’s symptoms and triggers

 2. Monkey has an asthma attack is a storybook created to help young children learn about asthma.

-Useful for talking about: what asthma is, going to hospital and asthma attacks.
+It's useful for talking about: what asthma is, going to hospital and asthma attacks

 3. Why not ask them to draw a picture of how asthma makes them feel?
 Or use a favourite toy and ask them how their toy feels when they have asthma symptoms.